Maine Supreme Judicial Court upholds 30-year sentence for truck driver who caused 2016 crash that killed two

 The state’s highest court has rejected an imprisoned truck driver’s appeal of the 30-year-prison sentence he received in connection with a five-vehicle crash in 2016 that killed two people in the town of Washington in Knox County.

-Randall J. Weddle, 61, was sentenced to 30 years in prison, with all but 25 of those years suspended, after he was found guilty in 2018 on 15 counts, including two counts of manslaughter.
+Randall J. Weddle, 61, was sentenced to 30 years in prison, with five of the years suspended, after he was found guilty in 2018 on 15 counts, including two counts of manslaughter.

 Weddle’s punishment was the longest prison sentence ever imposed in Maine related to a vehicular manslaughter case.